ananditam-hub/ralphi-reimp/README.md

 This repository attempts to reimplement and reproduce the results obtained in the paper titled: 'ralphi: a deep reinforcement learning framework for haplotype assembly'. <br/><br/>
 Use this link to download the .cram file corresponding to NA12878: [International Genome Sample Resource](ftp://ftp.sra.ebi.ac.uk/vol1/run/ERR323/ERR3239334/NA12878.final.cram). <br/>
 Unlike WhatsHap, Ralphi isn't compatible with .cram files.
 The following commands of samtools can be used to convert the .cram file to .bam file and index the same: `samtools view -b -o output.bam input.cram` and `samtools index input.bam`.
 The latter results in a .bam.bai file which is the index file and should be placed in the same directory as the .bam. <br/>
-The above procedure can be time and memory heavy since the file is **10 GB** huge, thus it is advised to used suitable resources when using this phasing tool.
+The above procedure can be time and memory heavy since the file is **10 GB** huge, thus it is advised to use suitable resources when using this phasing tool.
 <br/>
 ## Result Summary
 On implementing ralphi on chromosomes 4, 14 and 22 (chosen at random), of NA12878 with 5x coverage, without reference data, we get the following plot:<br/>